uwacyber/cits3006/cits3006-labs/lab-3-reverse-engineering.md

 In this section, we will be reverse engineering a newly discovered ransomware called `free_bitcoin`, specifically designed to target the Kali VM AMD64 chip users.

 {% hint style="warning" %}
-This section of the lab does not work on Apple Silicon computers or any other ARM-based architectures, because the instruction sets are vastly different between the AMD and ARM architectures when you compile codes.
+You can still do this section of the lab, but may face issues using the Apple Silicon machine.

-Alternate ways to do this section is to work with others in the lab (suggested), or you can also start an Ubuntu VM in the cloud and follow the instructions there, which will work also (but can cost you if you don't have free credit).
+Alternate ways to do this section is to work with others in the lab, or you can also start an Ubuntu VM in the cloud and follow the instructions there, which will work also (but can cost you if you don't have free credit).
 {% endhint %}

 ```